-Meet Kirsten Jordan: 9 Things to Know About Million Dollar Listing: New York's First Female Broker - E!
+Meet Kirsten Jordan: 9 Things to Know About Million Dollar Listing New York's First Female Broker - E!
 Online

 For now, we can't wait to see Kirsten's debut on MDLNY!

-Million Dollar Listing: New York premieres Thursday, May 6 at 9 p.m. on Bravo.
+Million Dollar Listing New York premieres Thursday, May 6 at 9 p.m. on Bravo.
 Binge past seasons of MDLNY any time on Peacock.

 (E!, Bravo and Peacock are all part of the NBCUniversal family.)